Umar-Ahamed/ip-grabber/README.md

 # Ip grabber

 This Python script combines text content, retrieves the local IP address, and outputs the result to the console and clipboard.
+(For more info check the About section on this repo)

 ## Prerequiste
 Must have python https://www.python.org/downloads/